fanyue322/TDEseq/README.md

 ```

 # Usage
 The main function is TDEseq.
-You can find the instructions and an example by '?tdeseq'.
+You can find the instructions and an example by '?tdeseq.default'.

 ## Example
 We demonstrate the use of TDEseq to an example simulated time course scRNA-seq data that are here, which are included in the TDEseq package.
 This toy example is used for testing purposes only: